Fredobedo/JVS2X/README.md

  <BR>For the racing games, it was not a problem as I could directly connect my racing wheel but I needed an interface for being able to play other games with my CAB's controller.
  <BR> -> I decided to use a Teensy 2.0 for this purpose as already done by other users but with small changes to fit my needs.
  <BR>
- <BR>So, this Teensy acts as an interface between the Game console/PC and the Arcade JVS IO Board, converting JVS protocol to USB (software HID Device).
-This USB composite Device exposes 3 HID interfaces: 2 gamepad controllers + 1 debug.
-HID
+ <BR>JVS2X (Teensy) acts as an interface between the Game console/PC and the Arcade JVS IO Board, converting JVS protocol to USB (software HID Device).
+ <BR>When compiled in JVS2PS3 mode, the Teensy will represents a USB composite Device exposes 2 HID interfaces of type gamepad controllers.
+ <BR>When compiled in JVS2KEYBOARD mode, the Teensy will represents a USB composite Device exposes 2 HID interfaces of type Keyboard.
  <BR>
- <BR>Here is a non exhaustive list of systems compatible today (TBC):
+ <BR>Here is a non exhaustive list of systems that should be compatible today when compiled in JVS2PS3 mode (TBC):
  <BR>&nbsp&nbsp&nbsp-&nbspSony Playstation 3 (Home button supported: 'Start + Button 1')
  <BR>&nbsp&nbsp&nbsp-&nbspMicrosoft Windows (i.e. Mame)
  <BR>&nbsp&nbsp&nbsp-&nbspLinux based systems (i.e. RetroPie)